makerdao/mips/MIPX/mipX.md

 ## Paragraph Summary

-IPX provides a flexible and consistent structural framework for personnel working for MakerDAO within any domain.
+MIPX provides a flexible and consistent structural framework for personnel working for MakerDAO within any domain.
 It defines two classes of roles, Domain Facilitators and Domain Contributors, and describes how they relate to one another.
 It also lays out guidelines for expansion into new domains, and how this should be defined under the MIPs framework.

 ## Component Summary